 There have been some reports around the country about efforts to use GPS data to defend speeding tickets.
 While GPS data may not directly prove speeding, if a GPS data logger shows that a driver could not have driven between two cities or waypoints without exceeding the speed limit, this could be evidence of speeding.

 The Georgia Court of Appeals in Brown v.
 Dekalb County recently ruled that a lay witness may not give an opinion about speed based solely on the However, it has long been the rule in Georgia that an eyewitness can give an opinion that a car or truck was speeding, provided a proper foundation is laid.

 For example, in Rentz v.
 Collins, the Court held that because the speed estimate was based on the witness’ familiarity with the speed of vehicles when moving, and given the way his car was dragged, he was allowed to provide an opinion that the defendant was speeding.

-Unfortunately, most drivers do not adhere to the speed limits and tend to drive within 5-10 miles per hour above the posted speed limit.
-If the police report reflects such information, this can be used to bolster the assertion that the other driver was negligent in their violation of law, and this negligent act caused the collision.
+If the police report reports that the driver was going above the speed limit, this can be used to bolster the assertion that the driver was negligent in their violation of law, and this negligent act caused the collision.

 Compensation for Georgia Speeding Accident Victims

 The cost of the accident will fall upon the driver who made the negligent decision that caused the accident.
 Their insurance company will have to pay up.